 Symptoms Specific to POTS

 With POTS, symptoms usually occur when you are standing upright.
-Doctors measure your heart rate while you are lying down on a tilt table, and again when the table moves you to an upright position.
+Doctors measure your heart rate while you are lying down on a tilt table and again when the table moves you to an upright position.
 If your heart rate increases by at least 30 beats per minute, that is a sign of POTS.
+Other symptoms of POTS may include lightheadedness, episodes of fainting, difficulty with concentration, long-lasting fatigue, headaches, palpitations, nausea, tremors, and blurry vision.
+Some people also experience shakiness, and find that exercise exacerbates their symptoms.

 Disability Insurance Benefits from an Insurance Company

-Before starting the application process for a Social Security Disability Insurance claim with the SSA, ensure you meet the non-medical requirements.
-For example, you need a work history where you paid Social Security taxes.
-Without this, you are not eligible to collect disability benefits.
+Before starting the application process for a Social Security Disability Insurance claim with the Social Security Administration (SSA), ensure you meet the non-medical requirements.
+For example, you need a work history showing that you paid Social Security taxes.
+Without this, you are not eligible to collect SSDI benefits.
 You also need a long enough work history to earn a sufficient number of credits, and your work must be recent enough for these credits to remain valid.

 The Blue Book